AlessandroZ/BeRoot/Windows/README.md

 * Modify an existing service
 * Create a new service

-//Note: Checks on path are performed on all services ("Path containing space without quotes" and "Writable directory")//
+*Note: Checks on path are performed on all services ("Path containing space without quotes" and "Writable directory")*

 Tasks Scheduler
 ----

 Check if it's possible to modify the directory where all scheduled tasks are stored: "_C:\Windows\system32\Tasks_"

-//Note: Checks on path are performed on all scheduled tasks ("Path containing space without quotes" and "Writable directory")//
+*Note: Checks on path are performed on all scheduled tasks ("Path containing space without quotes" and "Writable directory")*

 Startup Key